Emery, Utah: Fremont people, the Old Spanish Trail, and exploration

 The earliest known entrance into the region known as Castle Valley by Europeans dates back to the Spanish explorers.
 The oldest names in Emery County are Spanish, not Native American — San Rafael, Sinbad, and probably Castle Valley itself are landmarks of that era when Spanish padres, Spanish American explorers, fur traders, trappers, and frontiersmen followed the Old Spanish Trail through Emery.
 From about 1776 to the mid-1850s, the Old Spanish Trail came up from Santa Fe, New Mexico, crossed the Colorado River at Moab, then the Green River where the city of Green River now stands, across the San Rafael desert into Castle Valley, then crossed along the eastern part of the town.
 This became the established route of the Spanish slave traders who captured indigenous people along the route and were selling them as slaves.

 A sizable herd of wild horses is managed east of Emery.
 These wild horses and burros have occupied the San Rafael Swell area since the beginning of the Old Spanish Trail in the early 19th century.
-Early travelers would lose animals or have them run off by Indians or rustlers.
+Early travelers would lose animals or have them run off by native Americans or rustlers.
 Many of these animals were headed for California to be traded and sold and were of good stock.
 The herd was also augmented by releasing domestic horses from local ranches.
 By the early 20th century, wild horse and burro numbers had soared and were captured and sold by local mustangers.
 This continued until the passage of the Wild and Free-Roaming Horses and Burros Act of 1971.
 Since the passage of this act, the horses and burros have been managed under federal law and Bureau of Land Management regulation.

 In the summer of 1853, Captain John W. Gunnison was sent by the War Department of the United States to explore a railroad route to the Pacific coast.
 Lt.
 E. G. Beckwith assisted him.
 They entered Castle Valley and passed near the town in October 1853.
 Gunnison described the area as follows: "Except three or four small cottonwood trees, there is not a tree to be seen by the unassisted eye on any part of the horizon.
 The plain lying between us and the Wasatch Range, one hundred miles to the west, is a series of rocky, parallel chasms, and fantastic sandstone ridges.
 On the north, Roan Cliffs, ten miles from us, present bare masses miles back, a few scattering cedars may be distinguished with the glass.
 The surface around is whitened with fields of alkali resembling fields of snow.
 Unless this interior country possesses undiscovered minerals of great value, it can contribute but the merest trifle towards the maintenance of a railroad through it after it has been constructed."